Skip to content

 text

-• Replace <TIMESTAMP> with the current timestamp using Unix Epoch time in milliseconds.
+• Replace <TIMESTAMP> with the current timestamp using Unix Epoch time in seconds.

-Below there is an example of a function in NodeJS using the built-in crypto module to generate a SHA256 hash and sign it with your Private RSA Key:
+Below is an example of a function in Node.js using the built-in crypto module to generate the signature:

 javascript